tillchen/Hugo_Personal_Website/content/posts/2020-03-29-Design-Patterns.md

     observable.addObserver(this);
     ```

-5. In Java, Observable is a class, which means we have to subclass it.
+4. In Java, Observable is a class, which means we have to subclass it.

-6. UML:
+5. UML:
    * ![Observer](/images/observer.png)
    * Example: ![Observer example](/images/observer_example.png)

+6. Used principles:
+    * Loose coupling.

 ## The Decorator Pattern

-1. **The open-closed principle**: classes should be open for extension, but closed for modification.

-2. Decorators have the same supertype as the object they decorate.
+1. Decorators have the same supertype as the object they decorate.

-3. You can use one or more decorators to wrap (HAS-A) an object.
+2. You can use one or more decorators to wrap (HAS-A) an object.

-4. The decorator adds its own behavior either before and/or after delegating to the object it decorates to do the rest of the job.
+3. The decorator adds its own behavior either before and/or after delegating to the object it decorates to do the rest of the job.

-5. The decorator pattern attaches additional responsibilities to an object dynamically.
+4. The decorator pattern attaches additional responsibilities to an object dynamically.

-6. UML:
+5. UML:
    * ![Decorator](/images/decorator.png)
    * Example: ![Decorator example](/images/decorator_example.png)

-7. `java.io` is mainly using the decorator pattern.
+6. `java.io` is mainly using the decorator pattern.

+7. Used principles:
+    * Open-closed.

 ## The Factory Pattern